Self-Stabilizing Snapshot Objects for Asynchronous Fail-Prone Network Systems: An Unbounded Self-stabilizing Always Terminating Algorithm

-Claim~\ref{thm:livenessIcv} states that in $c'$ it holds for any non-faulty processor $p_j \in \sP$ that $\pndSnap_j[i]=(s,y,\bullet):y\neq\bot$ (or at least one of the lemma invariants holds) and $y \preceq VC_j$ (otherwise, $R$ is not a consistent execution).
-Within $\bigO(1)$ asynchronous cycles after $c''$ (which Argument (3) defines), it holds that $reg_j$'s $ts$ fields are not smaller than the ones of $reg_i$'s $ts$ fields in $c''$.
-This is because in every iteration of the outer loop in $\snapshotIteration()$ function (lines~\ref{ln:prevSsnGetsRegSsnPlusOne2} and~\ref{ln:outerStop}), processor $p_i$ broadcasts $reg_i$ to all processors (line~\ref{ln:ssnPlusOne2}).
-These $\mathrm{SNAPSHOT}$ messages arrive within one asynchronous cycle to all non-faulty processors $p_j\in\sP$ and upon their arrival $p_j$ updates $reg_j$ (lines~\ref{ln:SNAPSHOTarrival} to~\ref{ln:SNAPSHOTarrivalEND}).
-The rest of the proof shows that $(i, \bullet) \in \sS_j()$ holds (line~\ref{ln:exceedDelta} for the case of $k=i$); the reasons for that are similar to the ones that appear in the proof of Argument (3). \end{claimProof}
+Eventually after $c''$ (which Argument (3) defines), it holds that $reg_j$'s $ts$ fields are not smaller than the ones of $reg_i$'s $ts$ fields in $c''$.
+This is because in every iteration of the outer loop in $\baseSnapshot()$ function (lines~\ref{ln:prevSsnGetsRegSsnPlusOne2} and~\ref{ln:outerStop}), processor $p_i$ broadcasts $reg_i$ to all processors (line~\ref{ln:ssnPlusOne2}).
+These $\mathrm{SNAPSHOT}$ messages arrive eventually at least a majority, $M$, of non-failing processors $p_j\in M$ and upon their arrival $p_j$ updates $reg_j$ (lines~\ref{ln:SNAPSHOTarrival} to~\ref{ln:SNAPSHOTarrivalEND}).
+The rest of the proof shows that $(i, \bullet) \in \sS_j()$ holds (line~\ref{ln:exceedDelta} for the case of $k=i$); the reasons for that are similar to the ones that appear in the proof of Argument (3).